decadent/backpack-coordinator/README.md

     # retry on the next node if one failed or returned 404
     proxy_next_upstream error timeout http_404 http_502 http_504;

-    # this is important as hell
+    # this is important
-    # don't let anyone upload files from your frontend :)
+    # don't let anyone upload files via the frontend
     if ($request_method !~ ^(GET|HEAD)$ ) {
         return 403;
     }